 The White Hart Inn, 51 Stockport Road, Lydgate, OL4 4JJ – Visit Now

-The White Hart in Lydgate, an unassuming sleepy village in Oldham, is building a reputation as one of the region’s go-to places for wine buffs.
-If you’ve a taste for the grape, sign up for their events dedicated to the finest of earthly pleasures: wine and food.
-In particular, the recent Introduction To Bordeaux sounded too good to miss.
+The White Hart in Lydgate, an unassuming sleepy village in Oldham, is building a reputation as one of the region’s go-to places for food-lovers and wine buffs.
+As well as catering for food and drink, it also has a delightful handful of hotel rooms for visitors to stay overnight.

-The trip to Lydgate isn’t easy, involving trains, buses and automobiles, but it’s worth the wait.
-The White Hart is a bustling, friendly place, with a jam-packed pub in one half of the building, and a more laid-back, but just as welcoming, restaurant at the other, and a handful of charming rooms just a short walk down the street.
+The trip to Lydgate isn’t easy, involving trains, buses and automobiles, but it’s worth the trek.
+The White Hart Inn is a bustling, friendly place, with a jam-packed pub in one half of the building, and a more laid-back, but just as welcoming restaurant at the other, and a handful of charming rooms just a short walk down the street.
 It’s all majestic views over the British countryside and quaint olde worlde features, like stiles and cobbled streets.
 Think the Hovis ad, but with high-end cuisine.